New York State Council on the Arts in Partnership with Wave Farm:

 FINAL REPORT FORMS FOR CURRENT GRANTEES:

-Final Reports are due no later than 60 days following the project end-date noted in your submitted application.
+Final Reports are due no later than 60 days following the project end-date noted in your signed agreement.
 Organizations who fail to submit their Final Report on time are ineligible

 for further support.